Thermidorians: History

-Over the following days, the Thermidorians took over the majority in the National Convention and in 1795 a new constitution was created, with the National Convention disestablished for the creation of the French Directory.
-The Thermidorians became a republican and bourgeoisie group—and like the new constitution—also conservative on social themes and liberal on economic themes.
+Over the following days, the Thermidorians took over the majority in the National Convention.
+In 1795 a new constitution was introduced, with the National Convention disestablished and the Directory becoming the new government.
+Like the constitution, the Thermidorians emphasised bourgeois values: conservative on social themes and liberal on economic themes.
+Besides that they were a split from the Montagnards ideological they were closer to the Girondins, Monarchiens, Feuillants Club and the Club de Clichy which embraced like the Thermidorians liberal economic themes and conservatism in social themes.

 After the election of 1795, the Thermidorians obtained the majority in the Council of Five Hundred, the new lower house.
-In Paris, the group created a headquarters in the Hôtel de Noailles and Paul Barras became its leader, but also the ruler of the France until 1799, when the coup of 18 Brumaire by Napoleon Bonaparte removed the Barras' Directory to be replaced with a Consulate with himself as First Consul.
+In Paris, the group created a headquarters in the Hôtel de Noailles and Paul Barras became its leader.

+The Directory lasted until 1799, when the coup of 18 Brumaire brought Napoleon Bonaparte to power; the Directory was replaced with a Consulate with Bonaparte as First Consul.
 After the coup, the various parliamentary forces including the Thermidorians were disestablished.